Sampi314/Auditor_Agents/.Jules/Navigator.md

 1. **Completeness check**: Every sheet in the workbook appears in the Summary, Flowchart, and Calculation Reference.
 2. **Consistency check**: Sheet names are spelled identically across all three documents.
-3. **Readability check**: Have another agent (or re-read yourself) verify that the RFL column is understandable without needing to open the model.
+3. **Readability check**: Have another agent (or re-read yourself) verify that the Readable Formula column is understandable without needing to open the model.
 4. **Flowchart validation**: Every arrow in the flowchart corresponds to at least one `🔗 Cross-sheet link` in the Calculation Reference.
 5. **No orphans**: Flag any sheet or section that appears disconnected from the rest of the model.
 6. **Mermaid syntax validation**: Run the ID Collision Checklist (§3d) before saving the `.mermaid` file.